alice-bian/gpu-tracing/README.md

-# gpu-tracing Vulkan Starter
+# gpu-tracing

+A small C++/Vulkan renderer that uses a fullscreen triangle and a fragment shader to trace a simple scene with progressive accumulation.

+## What it does

-Minimal C++/Vulkan starter to open a GLFW window and initialize a Vulkan instance.
+- Renders with a Vulkan + GLFW setup and a shader-based path tracer
+- Accumulates frames over time for a progressively refined image
+- Supports two material modes:
+  - Metal with optional fuzz
+  - Glass with configurable refractive index and optional hollow-shell behavior
+- Includes simple scene interaction and reset controls for debugging accumulation and material changes

 ## Requirements

 - Vulkan SDK installed (LunarG or equivalent)
-- GLFW installed via system package manager or `vcpkg`
+- GLFW installed via system package manager or vcpkg
 - CMake 3.16+

 ## Build